UDPN/BN-Sandbox-selfservice-public/README.md

 **How to register your business node with a Validator Node?**

-Now that your Business Node instance has started successfully, please follow the user guide to register with a Validator Node via
+Now that your Business Node instance has started successfully, please follow the user guide to register with a Validator Node via [Business Node Self-Onboarding Manual for the UDPN Sandbox](sandbox.manual.md)

 **Web addresses used in BN service**